Followers

 More Ignominy

-St. Clair was severely condemned by all, including his long-time ally, President Washington who launched an investigation into the causes of the disaster – the first investigation of the executive branch under the new United States Constitution.
-The inquiry exonerated St. Clair of wrongdoing but he was forced to resign from the army.
+St. Clair was widely condemned by everyone, including his long-time ally, President Washington, who initiated an investigation into the causes of the disaster— the first investigation by the executive branch under the new United States Constitution.
+The inquiry cleared St. Clair of any wrongdoing, but he was forced to resign from the army.

 President Washington launched an inquiry